pingswept/me30-website/content/logistics/etiquette.md

 * We hope you'll participate in the pod sessions over Zoom.
 One reason for the ME 30 pod size (~16 students) is the ability to fit all pod members on one Zoom screen at the same time.
 * The more of us who can turn video cameras on, the better for our feelings of connection and engagement in the course material.
 We encourage cameras on whenever possible.
 * But we won't penalize you for having your camera off, which we totally understand might be necessary for privacy, safety, or technology reasons.
-If you need to have your camera off, please be sure there is a profile photo uploaded to your Tufts Zoom account.
+If you need to have your camera off, please try to have a profile photo uploaded to your Tufts Zoom account.
 It will really help your instructors and classmates if there's at least a virtual "you" to talk to!
 * To ask a question or make a comment, please use one of these options:
 *Unmute your microphone.*
 *Use the "Raise Hand" button.*